-You might want to bring some favorite statistical or computational reference books if you have them, or bookmark some web pages that you routinely refer to.
+You might also need some statistical or computational reference books if you have them, or bookmark some web pages that you routinely refer to.

 Should members of your team drop out at the last minute, you may choose to merge with another team that is also missing members.

 We will hold a few random door prize drawings throughout the event.
-You need to be present at the time of the drawing to win.
+You will be notified via email if you are a winner.

-DataFest is sponsored by the American Statistical Association and is hosted by several universities across the country during the months of April and May.
+DataFest is sponsored by the American Statistical Association and is hosted by several universities across the country during the months of March, April, and May.
 As a hosting institution and as participants, we agree not to share the source of the data set or mention it in any publicity about the event (including social media) until after all DataFest competitions are complete.
 So, shhh!!
-We appreciate your help in keeping the name of the source of the data set a secret, so please do not mention the source when Tweeting, posting on Facebook, or in any other form of communication.
+We appreciate your help in keeping the source of the data set a secret.
+Please do not mention the source when Tweeting, posting on Instagram, or in any other form of communication.

 Judging/Presentation of Work

-Your team will present their findings on Sunday.
-All team members must be present, but not all team members need to actually speak (given time constraints).
-Presentations are limited to 4 minutes, with 1 minute for questions from the judges.
+Your team will submit a presentation on Sunday to be judged by a panel of faculty and industry professionals.
+Presentations are limited to 5 minutes.
 The time limit will be strictly enforced.
 You may use up to 3 content slides (with a fourth slide that includes your title, team name, and the names of your team members).

-After the competition begins you will be emailed information on how to upload your final presentation.
-To be considered for judging, your presentation must be uploaded by noon on Sunday.
-Slides can be created in any program you choose, but must be uploaded in PDF format.
+After the competition begins, you will be emailed information on how to upload your final presentation.
+To be considered for judging, your presentation must be uploaded by 12:00 Noon on Sunday.

-Awards will be given in four categories: Best Overall Analysis, Best Visualization, Best Use of Outside Data and Judges' Choice.
+Awards will be given in three categories: Best Insight, Best Visualization, and Best Use of External Data.
 A rubric for judging will be provided at the Opening Kickoff.
 Members of the winning teams will receive prizes and may need to fill out a document for tax purposes.

 We encourage you to participate in the pre-event workshops, especially if you have not worked with large data sets before.
-Typical DataFest data sets contain several GBs of data.
-You will likely not be able to open the entire data set in Excel.
+Typical DataFest data sets contain 1-2 GBs of data.
+You will likely not be able to open the data set in Excel.

 ASA Conduct Policy